hipe/tmx/lib/skylab/git-viz/doc/issues/008-the-VCS-agent-narrative.md

 that still *does* something (as oppose to a pure data structure). they are often shortlived, created just to resolve one value or one side-effect.

-often "agents" are named after verbs, and can be thought of as glorified functions. (we might even start calling them "method classes"). often but not always an agent at this level corresponds to one particular system command executed against the VCS.
+often "agents" are named after verbs and can be thought of as glorified functions. (we might even start calling them "method classes"). often but not always an agent at this level corresponds to one particular system command executed against the VCS.